a-gave/libremesh-ansible-playbooks/README_RECIPES.md

     openwrt_subtarget: generic
     openwrt_devices:

 # build both the `regular version` and `a firmware image for a specific device` selected by macaddress.
-Means you have generated a specific lime-macaddress file before, using the playbook `manage_lime_mac.yml`.
+# Means you have generated a specific lime-macaddress file before, using the playbook.`manage_lime_mac.yml`.
       - name: ubnt_nanostation-m-xw
         lime_mac:
           - lime_mac: lime-b4fbe4598263